simonerom/iotex-docs/docs/introduction/account-concept.md

 ---
 id: guides
-title: IoTeX Accounts
+title: Accounts
 ---

-### IoTeX Accounts
+### Accounts

 An Account represents any entity participanting in the IoTeX network, that can be a user, a device, an enterprise, or even a piece of software that lives on the blockchain itself (a so called _smart contract_).
-Each IoTeX account always has a "public key" associated to it, that is represented by a 41 characters string starting by `io1...`, and is referred to as the **Address** of the account.
+Each IoTeX account always has a "public key" associated with it, that can be represented by a 41 characters string starting by `io1...`, and is referred to as the **Address** of the account.

 A typical address in the IoTeX blockchain looks like this:

 `io1juvx5g063eu4ts832nukp4vgcwk2gnc5cu9ayd`

-Similarly to other blockchain platform, in IoTeX we have two type of accounts: **owned** accounts that have a known **private key** associated to them, and **smart contract accounts** that do not have a known private key associated with them.
+Similarly to other smart contract platforms, in IoTeX we have two type of accounts: **owned** accounts that have a known **private key** associated to them, and **smart contract** accounts that do not have a known private key associated with them.

 ![IoTeX Platform](/img/introduction/accounts.png)